tomusborne/generateblocks/readme.txt

 == Changelog ==

 = 1.4.3 =
-* Fix: Fix error when opening Headline color pickers in WP 6.0
+* Fix: Error when opening Headline color pickers in WP 6.0
+* Fix: Button URL field not selectable in WP 6.0

 = 1.4.2 =
 * Fix: Missing responsive editor styles in Firefox